JUST Alpha Research

 Below are research articles by JUST Capital exploring the connection with just corporate behavior and investor returns.
+And if you would like weekly updates and insights from JUST Capital, sign up for our newsletter here.

 - What Drivers of Corporate Responsibility Generate Alpha?: This article examines the investment risk and return characteristics of JUST Capital-ranked stocks, segmented by their JUST scores.
 The motivation for this study is that the transmission channel(s) for the outperformance of the JUST indexes we found in previous research is not well understood.
 An original contribution of this article is to not only segment stocks using an overall ESG score, but to also use sub-scores to facilitate a more fine-grained understanding of the aspects of ESG performance that are most impactful to investors, as measured by return and risk metrics.
 Analysis of the individual elements composing the overall JUST score shows that Leadership & Ethics, as well as Worker Treatment drivers, may provide significant sources of risk mitigation and return enhancement.